CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Time  | Activity
 ----- | -----------------------
 10:00 | Doors open
-11:00 | Opening Presentations
+11:00 | Opening presentations
 12:00 | Hacking starts!
 13:00 | Lunch
-14:00 | Workshops Start with "Learn Node.js like a pirate!"
+14:00 | Workshops start with "Learn Node.js like a pirate!"
 19:00 | Dinner
 20:00 | Code in the Dark
 21:00 | Code Golf